stevenhrisak/resume/README.md

 + Senior software tester for Private Parties
 + Discovered JavaScript, Perl and .NET Hacks
 + Located Printer Hack which has been used to hack the Lottery System
-+ Helped Google and other parties resolve hacking issues
 + Exposed the United States Government for developing the PowerLine Nework
 + Created a team that helps stop hacking activity